reseau-constellation/bohr-db/README.md

 ...because now your orbits can only take on [deterministic values](https://en.wikipedia.org/wiki/Bohr_model).

 ## Support
-Borh-DB currently supports the orbit-db `KeyValue`, as well as the `Feed`, `Set` and `OrderedKeyValue` databases from `@constl/orbit-db-kuiper`.
+Borh-DB currently supports the OrbitDB `KeyValue`, as well as the `Feed`, `Set` and `OrderedKeyValue` databases.
 Pull requests for additional db types are of course welcome!

 ## Examples
 Below are a few examples of `bohr-db` with `KeyValue` and `Set` databases.
-See the test folder for examples with other orbit-db database types.
+See the test folder for examples with other OrbitDB database types.

 ### Set
 As simple example with `Set`: